OpenWhere/openwhere.github.io/_posts/2014-12-02-windows_ci.md

 + [MSBuild](http://msdn.microsoft.com/en-us/library/wea2sca5%28v=vs.90%29.aspx)
 + [MSDeploy](http://www.iis.net/downloads/microsoft/web-deploy)

-We're using PowerShell to automate the build and deploy tasks in Jenkins (referencing MSBuild and MSDeploy in our scripts) whenever code changes are pushed to git.
+Jenkins will run PowerShell scripts to build and deploy the code every time code is committed to the git repository using the `msbuild` and `msdeploy` tools.
 While PowerShell has a Unix equivalent (shell scripting), MSBuild and MSDeploy unfortunately do not.
 This is why we need to install Jenkins on a Windows machine, a process which turned out to be much easier than expected!